RickHPotter/finance.rb/README.md

 - Subtasks:
   - ✅ Use TDD approach; create the tests before.
-  - ✅ Create Model that will reference a entity_transaction and generate a money_transaction.
+  - ✅ Create Model that will reference an entity_transaction and generate a money_transaction.
   - ✅ The table should include the fields: [id, timestamps, exchange_type (monetary, non-monetary), amount_to_be_returned, amount_returned].
   - ✅ CardTransaction should `has_many :entity_transactions`,